MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 #### Upcoming

-N – Announcement of first set of features in the retirement plan and timelines
+N – Announcement of first set of features in the retirement plan and timelines.

 ### Special (GCC, GCC-H, DoD)

 #### Upcoming

-N  – Announcement of first set of features in the retirement plan and timelines
+N  – Announcement of first set of features in the retirement plan and timelines.

 ## Migrating from older features to modern features